levipoiani95/project-07-Airbnb-machine-learning-predict-price/README.md

 - Creation of a Streamlit or Flask app

 This project was developed as a Data Science and Machine Learning portfolio project, using Python and Scikit-Learn.
 Check JupyterNotebook at this repository to know more about my project.
 Thanks a lot!
-I Hope you enjoy!🚀
+I Hope you enjoy! 🚀